 Biography

-American violinist Karisa Chiu first came to international prominence with her first prize win at the 2021 Isangyun Violin Competition, resulting in her debut with the KBS Symphony Orchestra at the Seoul Arts Center.
-She has since gone on to solo in some of the most renowned concert halls around the world such as Severance Hall, Alice Tully Hall, and the Casals Forum.
-Karisa received top accolades from the Menuhin, Leopold Mozart, Stulberg, and Irving M. Klein Competitions and has been featured as a soloist with orchestras such as the Munich Radio Orchestra, Tongyeong Festival Orchestra, Asheville Symphony Orchestra, and Montgomery Symphony Orchestra.
-Her debut album Home, recorded with pianist Zhu Wang, is set to release with Cedille Records in the fall of 2025.
+Renowned for her “easy virtuosity ... humor, nuance ... [and] playful[ness]” (Cleveland Classical), American violinist Karisa Chiu first came to international prominence with her first prize win at the 2021 Isangyun Violin Competition, resulting in her debut with the KBS Symphony Orchestra at the Seoul Arts Center.
+She has since gone on to solo in some of the most renowned concert halls around the world such as Severance Hall, Alice Tully Hall, and the Casals Forum, and has been featured as a soloist with ensembles such as the Munich Radio Orchestra, Tongyeong Festival Orchestra, Asheville Symphony, and Montgomery Symphony.
+A top prize winner of the Menuhin, Leopold Mozart, Stulberg, and Irving M. Klein Competitions, Karisa continues to earn recognition for her expressive depth and technical command.
+As the recipient of the 2025 Gerschen Cohen Award, she will make her Carnegie Hall recital debut in Weill Hall in spring 2026.

 Karisa is currently pursuing an Artist Diploma at the Juilliard School under the tutelage of Catherine Cho and Donald Weilerstein.
 She received her Master’s degree from the Cleveland Institute of Music, where she was named the recipient of the Anna Y. Tringas Award for an exceptional violinist, and she previously earned her Bachelor’s degree from the Curtis Institute of Music.
 Her preceding mentors include Jaime Laredo, Malcolm Lowe, Ida Kavafian, and Almita Vamos.